Head Injuries In Sport

 Head injuries

 Head injuries in sports can range from a mild headache to a severe concussion or worse.
-A head injury should always be taken seriously and medical attention should be sought.
-After a head injury, symptoms might not show up right away.
-They can develop slowly over time instead of appearing immediately.
+Always take head injuries seriously!
+Symptoms might not always show up right away.
+Therefore, be alert to symptoms developing over time.

 Advert